seth586/guides/FreeNAS/freenas_7_joule.md

 If you want to try sending / receiving invoices, reach out to me.
 Contact info on the [ [Intro](README.md) ] page.

 ### Optional: Remote connections over Tor
 Want to use Joule on your laptop, while away from your home network?
-Tor can give you anonymous remote connetivity!
+Tor can give you anonymous remote connectivity!

 Download the Tor Browser [here](https://www.torproject.org/download/).
 The Tor browser is based on Firefox, so Joule's extension also works on the Tor browser!